Trevor Clifford

-Trevor Clifford (1927-2019) was an Australian botanist and taxonomist, distinguished for his work on the hybridisation of species and palaeobotany.
+Trevor Clifford OAM (18 April 1927 – 4 May 2019) was an Australian botanist and taxonomist, distinguished for his work on the hybridisation of species and palaeobotany.

 Early life

-Harold Trevor Clifford was born in Melbourne, Australia on April 18, 1927.
+Harold Trevor Clifford was born in Melbourne, Australia on 18 April 1927.
 His father owned a furniture shop and later worked as a green grocer in Perth and Melbourne during the Great Depression.
 After the completion of school, he took employment with the Victorian Department of Education which offered a scholarship to obtain a teaching degree.
 He was awarded a Dafydd Lewis scholarship and began his study at the University of Melbourne in 1945.
 Part of his school studies had been in geology and Clifford considered becoming a geology teacher.
 He graduated with a science degree in 1948, having majored in geology and botany.

 Clifford took up employment as a part time tutor in the Department of Botany after graduation and commenced research toward a master's degree on the distribution of eucalypts in the Dandenong Ranges.
 He also worked in the Herbarium of the Royal Botanic Gardens.
 After meeting with R. A. Fisher from the University of Cambridge to discuss his research, he was encouraged to prepare a paper for publication which led to him being awarded a scholarship to travel to Durham, England in 1952 to undertake studies toward a PhD for 2 years.
 Professor David Valentine was his supervisor at Durham University.